knkrn5/Programming-Concepts/jsANDts/jslang/memoryreferenceVScopyinjs.md

 1. **Shallow Copy: -** _Shallow Copy mean that whenever we copy any object or array using `speard operator` or `oject.assign` in js, only the Primitive property/values will be copied, while for any Non-primitive Property/values(nested object) the reference will be copied/passed_

-   - This means if we have any Primitive DataType value in the copied variable it will not the affect the orginal variable, but if we change any Non-primitive DataType(nested object) in the copied variable, then this change will also affect the orignal variable
+   - This means if we change any Primitive DataType value in the copied variable it will not the affect the orginal variable, but if we change any Non-primitive DataType(nested object,array) in the copied variable, then this change will also affect the orignal variable

    ```js
    const original_obj = {